 Session Isolation

-In today’s digital landscape, where users frequently manage multiple accounts (personal, work, marketing, etc.), robust session isolation has become essential.
+In today’s digital landscape, where users frequently manage multiple accounts across personal, work, marketing, and testing contexts, robust session isolation has become essential.
 Without it, activities in one context could inadvertently expose data or influence another, creating security vulnerabilities.
 According to a 2024 Forrester report, organizations that adopted hardware-level session isolation saw a 75% reduction in cross-session data leakage incidents compared to software-only methods.

 Understanding Session Fundamentals

 A session represents a user’s active interaction with an application or website.
-During this period, the system tracks:
+During this period, the system tracks several temporary states.

-Traditional sessions rely on cookies, server-side storage, and tokens (e.g.JWT).
-However, these methods become risky when sessions overlap:
+Traditional sessions rely on cookies, server-side storage, and tokens such as JWTs.
+However, these methods become risky when sessions overlap.

 • A compromised cookie could grant access to multiple accounts.